andybuske/AndyProject1/README.md

 ## GAME PLAY
-The deck automatically displays the first question when the page is loaded.
+The deck automatically displays a blank card when the page is loaded.
+  You can flip the card or skip forward/back without impacting game play (UX).
+You simply click one of the Deck buttons at the top to load a deck and begin playing.
 Once you answer the question, click anywhere on the card to flip it to the back side to see the answer.
   * If you got it right, click the _Correct_ button.
 You will not see this card again.
   * If you got it wrong, click the _Incorrect_ button.
 You will see this card again at the end.